fragarco/abasc/docs/en/abasc.md

 ### `ENV envelope_number, sections`

 **Command.** Defines the volume variation of a sound.
 Locomotive BASIC supports two types of volume envelopes (sections): one with three parameters and another with two.
 Similar to `ENT`, the second type can optionally start with the `=` symbol.
-BASC determines the envelope type based on the number of parameters and assumes the three-parameter type by default.
+ABASC determines the envelope type based on the number of parameters and assumes the three-parameter type by default.

 **Type 1 Section:**